REVRBE/magiXOR/README.md

 - [ ] Adding kernel-mode support
 - [x] Adding functionality for more data types (check 'main.cpp' to see supported datatypes)
-- [ ] Adding functionality to allow for run-time encryption/decryption instead of compile-time - not a priority as I dont see any real usage for this
 - [x] Increasing the complexity for the XOR encryption (changed from EBC to CBC to provide stronger encryption)
+- [ ] Adding runtime decryption to avoid the strings being visible on decompilation

 ## Known errors/bugs